codatio/codat-docs/.github/pull_request_template.md

 # Description

-Please include a summary of the new content you're adding or the reason for the change.
-Please include relevant context.
+Include a summary of the new content you're adding or the reason for the change.
+Include relevant context.
+Don't link to work items.

 ## Type of change